 There will be countless moments in our lives when our cognitive biases will be unavoidable, simply because System 2 lacks the clues to indicate when an error is taking place.
 Continuous vigilance over our automated thinking processes would be bloody tiring, to say the least, and very impractical.
 Thus, our best solution is a compromise—We will learn to recognise the situations that may be prone to mistakes and we will learn to ask the right questions.

 Take a look at the above image to see this process in action.
 If we’re to glance at these shapes, it seems quite obvious that the top line is longer than the bottom line.
 This would be incorrect.
 The lines are the same length.
-This error isn’t created by faulty intelligence or misinformation but merely the consequence of intrinsic flaws in light of critical, objective thinking.
+This error is a consequence of the brain using cognitive shortcuts to ensure one’s behavioral responses have the best chance of contending successfully with retinal projections whose sources are inherently uncertain.
 It doesn’t matter how many times you’ve witnessed this illusion, or verified the length of the lines through reasoned analysis—Your brain will continue to see the top line as the longest.
-If we’re to navigate our environment with accuracy, we should be aware of the hard-wired limitations in play when we’re observing and interpreting our world objectively.
+If we’re to desire greater accuracy in our judgements, we should all be aware of the hard-wired mental shortcuts in play and what limitations they may bring.

 Now, let’s take a look at another type of problem: